mjpclab/extra-http-file-server/README.md

 --rewrite-host <separator><match><separator><replace>
-    Transform a request host+URL (in the form of "host[:port]/request/path?param=value") into another one if it is matched by regular expression `match`.
+    Transform a request host+URL (in the form of "host[:port]/request/path?param=value") into another URL if it is matched by regular expression `match`.

     The rewrite target is specified by `replace`.
     Use `$0` to represent the whole match in `match`.